azreenariff/tm-bmmb/MYSQL-REPLICATION/README.md

 https://www.claudiokuenzler.com/monitoring-plugins/check_mysql_slavestatus.php

-##Requirements
+## Requirements
-- The following shell commands must exist and be executable by your Nagios user: grep, cut
+- The following shell commands must exist and be executable by your Nagios user: `grep`, `cut`
-- The mysql (client) command must be available (this command usually comes from the mysql-client or mariadb-client package)
+- The mysql (client) command must be available *(this command usually comes from the mysql-client or mariadb-client package)*
-- The MySQL user you want to use for this plugin needs REPLICATION CLIENT privileges.
+- The MySQL user you want to use for this plugin needs **REPLICATION CLIENT** privileges.

 Here is an example how to grant the necessary privileges to a user nagios:
 ```